 Dr Kerrie Thomas

-Director of Postgraduate Studies, Reader
+Director of Postgraduate Education, Reader

 Using contemporary techniques ranging from the genome-wide analysis of gene expression to the post-transcriptional gene silencing, my lab probes the molecular substrates of long-term memory.
 Focusing on hippocampal-dependent fear memory, we are particularly interested in understanding the cellular and neural processes supporting the formation of new memories and those supporting the maintenance of the memories after recall.